ThorstenDoherr/searchengine/SE/searchengine.md

 Doherr, Thorsten (2023), The SearchEngine: A Holistic Approach to Matching, ZEW Discussion Paper Nr.
 23-001, Mannheim. [[ftp.zew.de/pub/zew-docs/dp/dp23001.pdf]](https://ftp.zew.de/pub/zew-docs/dp/dp23001.pdf)

 ## Installation
 The SearchEngine is a self-contained, portable Windows application.
 You do not have to install it.
 All necessary files can be found in the "SE" directory of the downloaded Github package.
 Copy the files or the whole "SE" directory to any location.
 The SeachEngine is always associated with the so called base table.
 This table will provide the universe of candidates retrieved by a search.
 This inherent connection should be acknowledged by choosing a location close to the base table, for example in a "SE" sub-directory of the base table directory.
 If you want to search in a different base table you have to copy the original files into a separate directory because every SearchEngine copy is locked in with one specific base table.
 As the base table provides the candidates, the search tables provide the search terms.
-All tables have to be tab-delimited text files with column headers.
-Preferably, the files should use extended ASCII or Latin-1 but UTF-8 encoding is also supported for Latin, Cyrillic and Greek characters.
+Preferably, all tables should be tab-delimited text files with column headers using extended ASCII, Latin-1 or UTF-8 encoding.
+The latter is only supported for Latin, Cyrillic and Greek characters.
 Before you can use multiprocessing you have to start the SearchEngine.exe application at least once as administrator.
 In case the SearchEngine complains at startup about missing DLLs, an assortment of potential culprits is available in the "DLL" directory of the Github package to be copied into the respective SearchEngine directory.

 At least once per computer/machine the SearchEngine should be started as administrator to enable multiprocessing.
 It will make some registry entries required for the multiprocessing mode.
 You can still use the SearchEngine without being registered but only in single-processing mode, which is considerably slower.
 After the registration admin privileges are not further required.
 [[mp]](#mp)